Effective Date: May 19, 2026 · Platform: telehealth.yourmd.online

 6. Monitoring, Audit & Incident Response

 - Comprehensive Audit Trail: Every access to PHI is logged with user identity, action performed, timestamp, IP address, and user agent.
-Audit logs are retained for 7 years per HIPAA requirements.
-Audit log records are append-only — deleting a user account does not remove that user's historical audit entries.
+Audit logs are retained for 7 years per HIPAA requirements (45 CFR § 164.316(b)(2)(i)).
+Audit records are append-only — deleting a user account does not remove that user's historical audit entries.

-- Defense-in-Depth Patch Cadence: We do not wait for vulnerability disclosures to harden the platform.
-New defensive layers are added proactively, even where existing controls are believed to be sufficient, so a single failure cannot expose patient data.
+- Defense-in-Depth: We do not wait for vulnerability disclosures to harden the platform.
+New defensive layers are added proactively so that a single control failure cannot expose patient data.

-- Network Address Management: Suspicious network addresses are automatically blocked after repeated failed authentication attempts.
-Administrators can manually block or unblock addresses with documented reasons and configurable durations.
+- Network Address Management: Suspicious addresses are automatically blocked after repeated failed authentication attempts.
+Administrators can manually block or unblock addresses with documented reasons.

-- Incident Response: We maintain a documented incident response plan with procedures for identifying, containing, eradicating, and recovering from security incidents.
-Breach notification is provided within 60 days to affected individuals and to the U.S. Department of Health and Human Services as required by the HITECH Act, with sooner notification when warranted.
+- Incident Response & Breach Notification: We maintain a documented incident response plan with procedures for identifying, containing, eradicating, and recovering from security incidents.
+Breach notification is provided within 60 days to affected individuals and to the U.S. Department of Health and Human Services as required by the HITECH Act, with sooner notification when warranted by state statute (Washington: 30 days; Oregon and Wisconsin: 45 days; Nevada and California: without unreasonable delay).

 7. Infrastructure

-- Cloud Provider: Microsoft Azure with HIPAA Business Associate Agreement (BAA) in place
+- Cloud Provider: Microsoft Azure with a signed HIPAA Business Associate Agreement (BAA) covering App Service, MySQL Flexible Server, Key Vault, Communication Services, Application Insights, Storage, and Defender for Cloud.

 - Region: United States (Central US)

-- Database: Azure MySQL with SSL-enforced connections and automated daily backups
+- Database: Azure MySQL with SSL-enforced connections, automated point-in-time backups, and quarterly restore-to-throwaway-instance testing.

 - HTTPS Enforcement: HTTP access is automatically redirected to HTTPS.
 HSTS headers ensure browsers always use encrypted connections.

-- E-Prescribing: MDToolbox, a certified e-prescribing platform integrated with pharmacy networks
+- E-Prescribing: MDToolbox, a certified e-prescribing platform integrated with pharmacy networks.
+BAA required and executed prior to first Rx.

-- AI Services: AskUnitedMedicalAI and health tools operate under our AI Terms of Use with data handling governed by our Privacy Policy
+- AI Services: AskUnitedMedicalAI and health tools operate under our AI Terms of Use with data handling governed by our Privacy Policy.
+We do not use third-party web analytics (including Google Analytics) on any PHI-handling page; telemetry is handled in-tenant via Microsoft's Application Insights.

 9. Privacy, Cookies & Consent